Skip to content

 Substances with a low risk of dependence and a low potential for abuse are classified as Schedule IV drugs.
 This group of medicines includes Xanax and Ambien.

 Psilocybin-assisted therapy was given breakthrough therapy status by the FDA in 2019.
-This is done in an effort to speed up the research and development of medications for the treatment of critical illnesses that have shown promising outcomes in clinical trials.
+This is done to speed up the research and development of medications for treating critical illnesses that have shown promising outcomes in clinical trials.

 Despite curiosity about psilocybin's medicinal potential, using it is still prohibited because it is a Schedule I drug.